guillemborrell/gtable/docs/index.rst

 tabular or tabular-like data designed with speed in mind.
 It is heavily based on `pandas <http://pandas.pydata.org>`_, and it relies on many of its capabilities.
-It tries to improve one some aspects of using pandas datatyypes :py:class:`pandas.Series` and :py:class:`pandas.DataFrame` as containers for simple computations:
+It tries to improve one some aspects of using pandas data types :py:class:`pandas.Series` and :py:class:`pandas.DataFrame` as containers for simple computations:

 * It tries to reduce the overhead for column access, creation, and